Maggomann/filament-model-translator/README.md

 ---

-# filament-model-translator package for filament 2.x
+# Filament model translator package for filament v2.x
-Currently there is no configuration setting.
+This package is tailored for [Filament Admin Panel v2.x](https://filamentphp.com/docs/2.x/admin/installation).

+Make sure you have installed the admin panel before you continue with the installation.
+You can check the [documentation here](https://filamentphp.com/docs/2.x/admin/installation)

 The package translates the Eloquent models using a currently specified translation file.
-The Eloquent models are used internally in [filament's](https://filamentphp.com/) Resources and RelationManagers for translation.
+The Eloquent models are used internally in [filament's](https://filamentphp.com/docs/2.x/admin/installation) Resources and RelationManagers for translation.
 This package provides traits for the Resources and RelationManagers to translate them automatically.

-## Work in progress (wip)
-This package is still under development.
-Use at your own risk.
+## Supported Versions

+PHP: `8.0` & `8.1`

+Laravel: `8` & `9`

 ## Installation